freemarker/freemarker-tutorials/01-hello-world/README.md

 ### A note about context files

-In `hello-world.xml`, you'll remember we set the path to `/src/main/webapp`.
-This is where `war:inplace` comes in handy.
-By pointing at the `/src/main/webapp` folder, we do not have to recompile the project every single time we make a change to a frontend file (e.g. CSS, JavaScript, or FreeMarker).

-If you make a change a Java file, you will still need to recompile with `mvn compile war:inplace` to see your updates.

-Additionally, **/hello-world/** part of the URL is **based on the name of the XML file we created**.
+It is important to note that the **/hello-world/** part of the URL is **based on the name of the XML file we created**.
 If we renamed `hello-world.xml` to `banana-bunnies.xml`, then our webapp would be accessible at http://localhost:8080/banana-bunnies/.
 If you wanted to deploy the webapp to http://localhost:8080, you would rename the xml file to (case-sensitive) `ROOT.xml`.

 Context files are convenient because you can deploy different webapps to the same domain without needing to redeploy the whole domain.